qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Our ﬁnal category of control ﬂow is nondeterminacy.
 A nondeterministic con- struct is one in which the choice between alternatives (i.e., between control paths)

 10 More precisely, delay is a special form, rather than a function.
 Its argument is passed to it un- evaluated.

+11 Within the functional programming community, the term “lazy evaluation” is often used for any implementation that declines to evaluate unneeded function parameters; this includes both naive implementations of normal-order evaluation and the memoizing mechanism described here.

 is deliberately unspeciﬁed.
 We have already seen examples of nondeterminacy in the evaluation of expressions (Section 6.1.4): in most languages, operator or subroutine arguments may be evaluated in any order.
 Some languages, notably Algol 68 and various concurrent languages, provide more extensive nondetermin- istic mechanisms, which cover statements as well.